segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 No. Batching is only supported as part of Analytics.js 2.0.

 #### Can other destinations receive batched events?
 No, this batching only impacts events sent to Segment.
-Once the batch reaches Segment, it is split up and follows the normal path of an event.
+Once the batch reaches Segment, it's split up and follows the normal path of an event.

 #### Will batching impact billing or throughput?
 No, batching won't impact billing or throughput.